Dr. Zsolt Bojti

 Biography:

 I graduated from Eötvös Loránd University with a degree in English literature, and obtained a PhD degree in modern English and American literature and culture.
-During my student years, I participated in the research of several groups: Subjectivities (2015–2017), Early Modern English Research Group (2015–2019), The Human Enigma (2017–2019).
-I’ve been teaching at the Department of English Studies since 2016 and at the Institute of English Studies of Károli Gáspár University since 2019.
-I’m also co-editor of The AnaChronisT, the academic journal of the department.
+During my student years, I was a member of several research groups: Subjectivities (2015–2017), Early Modern English Research Group (2015–2019), The Human Enigma (2017–2019).
+I’ve been teaching in the Department of English Studies since 2016 and the Institute of English Studies of Károli Gáspár University since 2019.
+I’m also editor-in-chief of The AnaChronisT, the scholarly journal of the Department.
 As research fellow in the New National Excellence Programme (2019/2020), I published the first Hungarian translation and critical edition of Imre: A Memorandum by Edward Prime-Stevenson.

 Research: